tanchaowen84/voice-clone/src/newsletter/README.md

 ### Types

-- `SubscribeNewsletterProps`: Parameters for subscribing a user
+- `SubscribeNewsletterParams`: Parameters for subscribing a user
-- `UnsubscribeNewsletterProps`: Parameters for unsubscribing a user
+- `UnsubscribeNewsletterParams`: Parameters for unsubscribing a user
-- `CheckSubscribeStatusProps`: Parameters for checking subscription status
+- `CheckSubscribeStatusParams`: Parameters for checking subscription status
-- `NewsletterConfig`: Configuration options for the newsletter module